-The course was designed and delivered on the DCU moodle site called Loop, and followed a largely asynchronous approach.
+The course was designed and delivered on the DCU moodle

+site called Loop, and followed a largely asynchronous approach.

-Phase 4 involved running the course.
+Phase 4 involved running the course for the first time.
 The #Openteach open course ran for the first time in March 2020 and the second time in September 2020.
-The first run coincided with the start of the Covid-19 pandemic, which resulted in a much higher number of participants than we had expected, 450 (we had originally expected less than 80 participants).
+The first run coincided with the start of the Covid-19 pandemic, which resulted in a much higher number of participants than we had expected, 450.
 Following the first course run, we conducted an evaluation study to explore and understand participants learning experiences of the course.
 An evaluation report was produced called The Openteach Pilot Evaluation Report (Farrell, Brunton, Costello, Donlon, Trevaskis, Eccles, Ní Shé, 2020).

-17 | 1.3 THE #OPENTEACH STORY
+18 | THE #OPENTEACH STORY